marco-willi/camera-trap-classifier-publication-code/README.md

 # Available Models used in the Study

-The following models are available and are in save/<project_name>/
+The following models are available and are in save/<project_name>/.
+Each model has an additional configuration file (.json) that is required when using it for image classification.

 ## Snapshot Serengeti